puremourning/vimspector/README.md

 * [Delve][delve-install] installed, e.g. `go get -u github.com/go-delve/delve/cmd/dlv`
 * Delve to be in your PATH, or specify the `dlvToolPath` launch option

+NOTE: Vimspector uses the ["legacy" vscode-go debug adapter](https://github.com/golang/vscode-go/blob/master/docs/debugging-legacy.md) rather than the "built-in" DAP support in Delve.
+You can track https://github.com/puremourning/vimspector/issues/186 for that.

 ```json
 {
   "configurations": {